Azure/autorest.testserver/README.md

 # Test Server

-This project contains a set of OpenAPI definition and a server implementing the corresponding API.
+This project contains a set of OpenAPI definitions and a server implementing the corresponding API.
 Use this to test compliance of AutoRest generators.